 Addthis Share Tools

-The legislation calls for two new museums to be established at the Smithsonian.
+Legislation passed Dec.
+27, 2020, calls for two new museums to be established at the Smithsonian.
 Congress has not yet allocated money for these museums; funding will be included in future appropriations.
 Below are the next steps for the Smithsonian.
-They will be led by Meroë Park, Deputy Secretary, with the assistance of an internal committee of senior Smithsonian officials.
+Meroë Park, Deputy Secretary, with the assistance of an internal committee of senior Smithsonian officials, is overseeing the effort.

 - Establish advisory boards for each museum within six months (June 2021).
 The majority of the members of both boards will be named by the Smithsonian’s Board of Regents.